 If a juvenile family member faces a status offense or any criminal charge, contact the Stewart Law Group as soon as possible for a consultation with a Glendale juvenile crimes lawyer.
 Different procedures are in place in the Arizona legal system for handling offenses committed by minors under the age of 18.
 Depending on the type of violation in question, a juvenile offender could face significant legal penalties and may even qualify for trial as an adult in some cases.

 A juvenile offender and his or her family will rely upon a Glendale criminal defense attorney to help the offender avoid serious penalties like incarceration or altered living arrangements.
 A defense attorney can help prove a juvenile offender’s contrition and commitment to living responsibly.
 Ultimately, a defense attorney can help a juvenile offender get his or her behavior for a more productive adult life.

 Contact the Stewart Law Group today to schedule a consultation for a juvenile offense in the Glendale, AZ, area.
-Once our attorneys review the details of your situation, we can advise you of potential defenses, the most likely outcome of a future trial, and the ways our firm can help.
+Once our juvenile crime attorneys in Glendale review the details of your situation, we can advise you of potential defenses, the most likely outcome of a future trial, and the ways our firm can help.